Thangigagi

 Thangigagi (For younger sister) is a 2006 Indian Kannada-language action drama film directed by P. N. Satya and produced by Anitha Kashyap.
-The main cast includes Darshan, Poonam Bajwa and Shwetha Chengappa besides Avinash and Rangayana Raghu in other pivotal roles.
+The main cast includes Darshan, Poonam Bajwa and Shwetha Chengappa, besides Avinash and Rangayana Raghu in other pivotal roles.

-The film is a remake of the Tamil film Thirupaachi.
+The film is a remake of the 2005 Tamil film Thirupaachi.
 The film mainly displays the brother — sister sentiments with action backdrop.
-Releasing on 20 October 2006, the film was reviewed negatively by the critics citing it to be a poor remake and eventually failed at the box-office.
+Released on 20 October 2006, it was panned by critics as a poor remake and eventually failed at the box office.
 This movie was dubbed in Hindi As Vajra - The Bull.

 Plot

 Veerabhadra is a blacksmith lives in a remote village.
 He has a sister named Gowri.
 He seeks a groom for his sister.
 Veerabhadra confides to his friend Baswa that he wants to his sister to be in a good city after her marriage.
 Veerabhadra nods his acceptance when a city guy proposes to Gowri.
 He accompanies the newlyweds to Bangalore and finds a girl named Priya welcoming them, and they both fall in love despite initial mishaps.

 On a trip to Bangalore, Veerabhadra saves a court witness from Pattake Balu, a don dominating central Bangalore.
 He also learns of a local don Pan Parag Ravi, who controls northern Bangalore and troubles Gowri's husband's canteen business.
 In an altercation at the cinema theater, Baswa gets murdered by a thug Shadeshwara who dominates south Bangalore.
 Gowri's husband told Veerabhadra to leave the Bangalore if he wants his sister to be happy.
 After Baswa's funeral he leaves his hometown stating that he got a job in a cloth manufacturing company.
 In reality, he comes with mission in Bangalore.

 Veerabhadra warns Shadeshwara, stating that the latter will be killed by him.
 He also calls ACP Chandrashekhar and warns him that he will kill all the dons in Bangalore, as the police department fails in the duty.
 Later on, Veerabhadra's friend Shankar, who is a police inspector who learns about this.
 Veerabhadra challenges Shankar that he will give up his mission if the latter keeps anyone thug of Bangalore in jail at least for a single day.
 Shankar fails in his mission and loses his son, as he was killed by Balu.

 This harsh lesson makes Shankar help Veerabhadra.
 Thus, Shankar lists Veerabhadra the entire mafia network of Bangalore by providing the specification of who leads the various area.
 Veerabhadra writes their names in the paper and randomly chooses Pattake Balu.
 He kills Balu stating that he is not killing instead 'clearing'.
 Priya meets Veerabhadra in a temple and finds that he is not working in any cloth manufacturing company.
 Veerabhadra manages to make Priya believe that he is working in a travels company.
 Thus, Priya gets promise from Veerabhadra that he should meet her and spend time with her frequently.